 There are also peculiar challenges like the ageing farming workforce, youth unemployment, and rapid technological advances, including AI that require new job skills.
 FAO reports found that more than 20% of young people globally were not in education, employment, or training in 2023, meaning their skills do not match the labour market.

-The 2025 State of Food Security and Nutrition in the World report shows global hunger dropping from 8.5% to 8.2% in 2024.
+The 2025 State of Food Security and Nutrition in the World report shows global hunger dropping from 8.5% in 2023 to 8.2% in 2024.
 This is encouraging, even if the margin is small.
 But progress is uneven, with food insecurity rising in Africa and West Asia.
 About 673 million people faced hunger in 2024, and 2.33 billion were moderately or severely food insecure.
 There is a lot of work and investment to be done.

 We need policies and investment strategies that look beyond farming to transport, storage, processing, wholesale and retail markets.
 This helps small-scale farmers, agribusinesses, and rural entrepreneurs thrive by connecting them to markets, financing, innovation, and technology.
 It is about aiming for a scale of investment, from public to private, and how to de-risk those investments to achieve food security for everyone.